Chapter 13.04

 13.04.310 Meter tests.

-A. When any customer makes a complaint that the water service charges for any period are excessive, the city shall, upon the customer’s request, have the meter reread and the water service pipes and plumbing fixtures on the premises inspected for leaks in the event that said actions are practicable and/or possible.
-The city may charge the customer for a service call in accordance with CMC 13.04.200, Service calls, for rereading the meter and inspecting the premises.
+When any customer makes a complaint that the water service charges for any period are excessive, the city shall, upon the customer’s request, have the meter reread.
+The city may charge the customer for a service call in accordance with CMC 13.04.200, Service calls, for rereading the meter.

-B. Should the customer then request that the meter be tested for accuracy, they shall make a deposit, in the amount established by city ordinance.
+Should the customer then request that the meter be tested for accuracy, the customer shall make a deposit in the amount established by city ordinance and such customer shall be liable for the actual cost of meter testing.
 [Ord.
+1094B § 1, 2024; Ord.
 866B, 2011.]

 13.04.320 Water service outside corporate limits.